quantumdot/ThackTech/README.md

 #...
 fasta.chrX=/mnt/reference/Mus_musculus/UCSC/mm9/Sequence/WholeGenomeFasta/chrX.fa
 ```
-One interesting note: Specifying an "goldenpath" will first parse the directory specified looking for valid indicies/fasta files/other stuff, but then later directives may override the auto-discovered locations which may be useful for specifying, for example, a bowtie index with higer density of the suffix-array sample (`--offrate`).
+One interesting note: Specifying an "goldenpath" will first parse the directory specified looking for valid indices/fasta files/other stuff, but then later directives may override the auto-discovered locations which may be useful for specifying, for example, a bowtie index with higher density of the suffix-array sample (`--offrate`).

 ### pipeline
 Pipeline configuration elements go here.
 This mostly deals with pipeline runner configurations